 It's Still About You

-Yoga has become so sacred to me since our family has expanded, because it has become the only time I really have just for me.
-After you have kids, priorities change a heck of a lot.
-It's not all about you anymore.
-But just because it's not all about you doesn't mean your life ceases to exist or your passions fizzle out.
+all about you doesn't mean your life ceases to exist or your passions fizzle out.
 I'll admit that after giving birth twice and nursing each for a whole year I felt like I was little more than a vessel or a tool to sustain this life I've created.
 But after that first year it gets easier.
 You learn to ask for help when you need it and slowly you get little bits of 'me time' here and there.
 Yoga makes me feel alive, so that is how I spend 'my time.'
-Whatever it is, do what makes you feel like you.
+Whatever it is, do what makes you feel like

 Parenting is not an easy job.
 It's challenging on its own and even more challenging when you have to balance your time & energy between a career and a family.
 Everybody has bad days, but love always shines through.
 No matter how much frustration and exhaustion show through, the gleam of unconditional love is always there and nothing can change that.